-(3) Chose whether to move towards left or towards right.
-The choice can be made at random by a binary trial e.g. by tossing of an unbiased coin or by drawing a number from the container $C_2$ putting two identical balls, marked with L & R respectively, inside it.

-International Journal of Advanced Research in Science, Engineering and Technology in the table to obtain the n random two-digit numbers.
+- 2. Let the i^{th} position be selected in the earlier step.
+Draw the number that occurs at the i^{th} position in the table. - 3.
+Chose whether to move towards left or towards right.
+The choice can be made at random by a binary trial e.g. by tossing of an unbiased coin or by drawing a number from the container C_2 putting two identical balls, marked with L and R respectively, inside it. - 4.
+If it is chosen to move towards right, draw the numbers occurred at the positions in the table to obtain the n random three-digit numbers.